🥇Model Real Estate Agent YouTuber for Going Viral

 It’s no coincidence that the channel name and top video title share the phrase “Living in Montana”.

 So what happened?
-Well, in his modesty, Will tends to attribute his success to luck when interviewed.
+Well, in his modesty, Will tends to attribute his success to luck.
 But the fact is, whether knowingly or unknowingly, he set himself up to go viral.

 See how the TOP 10 YouTube video results for “Living in Montana” belong to Will’s channel?
 Recreate his success by naming your channel after a juicy search term for your market.
 Use a tool like SEMRush or Ahrefs to research.